Best Cheap Men's Electric Shavers

 Affordability and user-friendliness draw users to this cordless, rechargeable rotary shaver, according to Remington R3-4110A reviews.
 One man who posted at Amazon notes that he was fully informed about the product and didn't expect a heavy-duty shaver with upscale quality.
 And yet, he continues, the Remington R3-4110A performs admirably -- and at a budget price.
 Many other reviewers laud the performance-to-price ratio, saying the Remington R3-4110A delivers a quick, clean shave but arguably at a slower -- and for some, welcome -- pace than more powerful models.
 Some users caution that a transition period is necessary to determine just how much pressure to apply to avoid pulling hairs or irritating the skin.

 The Remington R3-4110A seems to have staying power, as well.
 It served its purpose for a good three years, comments a user in a review at Home Depot, and others assert they would buy another when the time came.
-An added plus: Buzzing from the shaver doesn't drown out the bathroom radio, according to a post at the company site.

 The Remington R3-4110A (starting at $29, Amazon) boasts three steel blades, each independently flexible.
 It features a pop-up trimmer and a top that opens for easy cleaning.
 The battery needs about 16 hours for a full charge, which delivers about 30 minutes of shaving time.
 One user says he gets two weeks of Monday through Friday shaving before needing a recharge, which is signaled by an indicator light.